buenos-nachos/time-sync/README.md

 // This lets you manually invalidate the sync by advancing it to a certain time
 // (as long as that new time doesn't exceed the actual system time).
 If the
-// advance succeeeds, all subscribers will be notified, and then the next update
+// advance succeeds, all subscribers will be notified, and then the next update
 // proceeds as normal.
 sync.advanceTime(refreshRates.fiveSeconds);
 ```